ipfs-shipyard/git-remote-ipld/README.md

 The SHA1 keys used by Git aren't exactly the hash of the object.
 Each serialized form is prefaced with a header of the format `"#{type} #{size}\x00".
 So a Blob in Git is this header plus the file contents.

-Because this system stores the raw Git blocks, the file data is fully present, but unreadable because of the header.
+Because the IPLD remote stores the raw Git blocks, the file data is fully present, but unreadable because of the header.

 There were also technical issues because the contents of a `block put` aren't sharded and there are reliability problems with large blocks.